Thank you for your interest in highlighting Gaia Orion’s art and journey in your publication. In this media page you will find:

 - Photos of the artwork in living rooms

 - Information about the artist: International exhibits, publications, world conscious change initiatives, awards, reviews

 - Social media links

 Media contact: [email protected] or +1 (705) 812-7937

 PRESS RELEASE FOR UPCOMING EXHIBITIONS

-Click here to download press release for the solo exhibit “The Call: A Brush For Change” in Boulder, Colorado
+Click here to download press release.
+It was redacted for the solo exhibit “The Call: A Brush For Change” in Boulder, Colorado

 Honorary Committee of the solo exhibit “The Call: A Brush For Change” in Boulder, Colorado :

 GAIA ORION, Parisian born Canadian artist, acclaimed for her uplifting bold-colored multi-level symbolic paintings, moved to rural Ontario Canada twenty years ago, and today is an internationally exhibited and awarded visionary artist and voice for the times.